ROCm/hipify_torch/README.md

 Users can define their own custom mapping by adding a custom_hipify_mapping.json from project_directory from where the hipify() function is being called.
 To use a JSON file from a different directory, users can pass in the JSON file path via ```custom_map``` argument in the hipify method.
+The custom hipify mappings will be applied *before* any other default hipify mappings.
 The below is the sample JSON file:

 ```